Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

     ii.
 It should be clarified that at the moment it is only possible to search by "country"

-10. As a user, i want to comment other members travel stories.
+10. As a user, i want to comment other members travel stories so that i can follow up others stories and compare with mine stories.

     i.
 Upon entering the system, a modal is displayed where the travel history cards of the members appear.
 By clicking on the comments option it is possible to leave a comment whether you are a visitor or a member of the page.

-11. As a User, i want to chat with other members.
+11. As a User, i want to chat with other members so we can advise each other on destinations.

     i.
 This option is not available at the moment, but it is a project to be carried out in the near future.